drewphillips/wine_app/README.md

 #Tech Used

-React, Mogoose, Passport, Pencil.
+React, Mogoose, Passport, GitHub, Slick, Pencil.

-#Moitazation
+New Tech used, Slick and Passport.

+#3) Who will be responsible for each part of the app.

+Kyle, Setting up components, Nav bar, log in screen,

+Ali, front end, design UX, Wine Courses.

+Dean, Database, and Authentication.

+#   Monetization

 Partner with wine companions to promote thire wine over others.
 Give wine producers and wine growers the ability to enter thire own information, with an incentive to do so, i.e. set amount of advertising time in exchange.